carlosahs/morse_code/README.md

-This program allows you to create your own morse code system or easily use the standard Morse code.

-The program operates using an AVL binary search tree that orders each of the Morse symbols added by the user and those specified by the international Morse code.
-The AVL binary search tree is required since it is important that the tree is completely balanced so that the Morse symbols are correctly layout and quickly accessed with a time complexity of `O(n * log n)`.
+# Morse code
+This program provides utilities to write a custom Morse code, read a Morse code from a file, and write a Morse code to a file.
+It achieves this by storing the Morse code in an AVL tree so that each value can be assigned a custom order.

 # Morse code interpreter
 This program allows the user to translate a message in plain english to Morse code.